Gagan910/Bank_Loan_Granting_EDA-and-Classification_Modeling/README.md

 # Bank Loan Granting: EDA and Classification Modeling

 This project involves an exploratory data analysis (EDA) and classification modeling for predicting bank loan granting.
-The notebook includes detailed steps for data cleaning, visualization, and building classification models.
+The project includes detailed steps for data cleaning, visualization, and building classification models.

 ## Table of Contents
 1. [Libraries and Dataset](#libraries-and-dataset)